-- In 2004, the EPA provided a technical study entitled Evaluation of Impacts to Underground Sources of Drinking Water by Hydraulic Fracturing of Coalbed Methane Reservoirs Study on the impacts of water wells from hydraulic fracturing.
+- In 2004, the EPA provided a technical study entitled Evaluation of Impacts to Underground Sources of Drinking Water by Hydraulic Fracturing of Coalbed Methane Reservoirs Study on the Impact of water wells from hydraulic fracturing.

 - The State of Colorado Department of Natural Resources’ Division of Wildlife is working with the oil and gas industry to protect wildlife and mitigate the impacts of oil and gas drilling.

-- The Colorado Oil and Gas Association (COGA) is a trade association that “aggressively promotes the expansion of Rocky Mountain natural gas markets, supply and transportation infrastructure through its growing and diverse membership.”
+- The Colorado Oil and Gas Association (COGA) is a trade association that “aggressively promotes the expansion of Rocky Mountain natural gas markets, supply, and transportation infrastructure through its growing and diverse membership.”
 The purpose of COGA is “to foster and promote the beneficial, efficient, responsible and environmentally sound development, production and use of Colorado oil and natural gas.”

 - The National Association of Royalty Owners (NARO) is an organization that represents oil and gas royalty owners’ interests.
 NARO promotes “the rights, responsibilities and the definitions of citizens who own the natural resources in our country.”

-- Geology.com is a website which provides a wide variety of information on rock formations, geologic activity, satellite images, maps and more.
+- Geology.com is a website that provides a wide variety of information on rock formations, geologic activity, satellite images, maps and more.
 This link http://geology.com/articles/mineral-rights.shtml offers a very comprehensive, understandable explanation of what mineral rights are, uses and royalties, pooling and negotiation of leases.
 It also speaks to disagreements during extraction and potential damage to the surface and aquifers.

-- The Douglas County Assessor’s Office created the Mineral Interests brochure which offers a great deal of information on minerals and the statutes regarding ownership, rights and taxes.
+- The Douglas County Assessor’s Office created the Mineral Interests brochure which offers a great deal of information on minerals and the statutes regarding ownership, rights, and taxes.
 Visit the Assessor’s Office for information regarding your property or for the Clerk & Recorder

-- Colorado Oil and Gas Conservation Commission (COGCC) created an information page because of the public’s interest in and concern about the potential impacts of fracking on public health and the environment, including surface and ground water resources.
+- Colorado Oil and Gas Conservation Commission (COGCC) created an information page because of the public’s interest in and concern about the potential impacts of fracking on public health and the environment, including surface and groundwater resources.

 - Planning Services created the following brochure to inform property owners about potential oil and gas development in the County:

 - Tri-County Health Department (TCHD) has information and guidance for property owners interested in learning more about domestic water testing.
-TCHD’s mission is to protect, promote and improve the health, environment and quality of life for the residents of Adams, Arapahoe, and Douglas Counties.
-TCHD’s Water Quality and Disease Prevention provides guidance on water testing as well as fact sheets on protecting the water quality in domestic wells.
+TCHD’s mission is to protect, promote and improve the health, environment, and quality of life for the residents of Adams, Arapahoe, and Douglas Counties.
+TCHD’s Water Quality and Disease Prevention provide guidance on water testing as well as fact sheets on protecting the water quality in domestic wells.